jackokring/agon-vdp/STATUS.md

 ## The Emulator VDP

 The emulator uses a customized VDP, so altered files can be placed atop a copy of the quark104.

-`cp ~/agon-vdp/video/? ~/fab-agon-emulator/src/vdp/vdp-quark666/?`

-Where `?` is the modified file.
+Or after some VDP `Makefile` edits

+`./fab-agon-emulator --vdp ./src/vdp/vdp_quark666.so`